pacifics/PassDao/README.md

 Standard smart contract used for the funding of the Dao.
 One smart contract is associated with each funding.

 =

-# About Security

-- There is no useless blocked ethers.
-The funding starts with only funding intentions and the maximum funding amount is limited according of what is needed to start the project and to ensure decentralization.

-- There is no "calldata" function.
-There is a "send" function for approved contractor proposals.

-- There is no split function.
-There is one Dao which works according to the democraty law.

-- The Dao will decide when the shares can be transfered.

-=

 ## See Beta version on Testnet

 For the presale, the Funding address : 0xb6875e1A6FceB5509543E116625449C1622B4EaA